 Two whale watching signs were developed for Cape Solander in Kamay Botany Bay National Park.
 Every year, Humpback whales undertake an epic migratory journey along our coasts.
 This ocean trek takes a whale from summer feeding grounds in Antarctica to the warm, tropical Great Barrier Reef waters in winter where they will calve and mate.
-The waters off Kamay Botany Bay National Park are part of their oceanic highway.
+The waters off Kamay Botany Bay National Park are part of their oceanic highway and one of Sydney’s best whale watching spots.
 On average the round trip is 5000km.

 Date: September 2014